rustlluk/robotics_univaq/README.md

 - Get test with motors and odometry to get average error and invent some way how to face this problem
 - Create a better field for the robot, to better test its capabilities
+- Find another way how to get data from robot to computer